 Amantani Island, Peru

-Our visit to the Uros Islands left us feeling a bit uncertain about the tour.
+Our visit to the Lake Titicaca Floating Islands left us feeling a bit uncertain about the tour.
 Were we really making a positive impact on the communities by visiting their islands?
 We weren’t sure.

-That afternoon, we reconnected with the rest of our group to explore the island.
+That afternoon, we reconnected with the rest of our group to explore Amantani.
 We climbed to the top of Pachatata for sunset and learned more about the Inca religion that’s still prevalent on the island.

 At night, despite the offer to attend a party organized specifically for the tourists, we choose to spend our evening with the family learning more about their life on this beautiful island.
 Aurora brought out some handmade alpaca hats and gloves, and we gladly purchased a few items to further support their family.

-Lunch awaited for us at Restaurant Taquile (one of the few restaurants on the island) along with a fascinating presentation about the island’s customs and traditions.
-Our guide demonstrated how the locals use natural herbs and plants for cooking, cleaning, and for medicinal properties and taught us all about the island’s unique attire.
+Lunch awaited us at Restaurant Taquile (one of the few restaurants on Taquile island) along with a fascinating presentation about the island’s customs and traditions.
+Our guide demonstrated how the locals use natural herbs and plants for cooking, cleaning, and for medicinal properties and taught us all about Taquile island’s unique attire.

-It wasn’t long after our delicious lunch that we had to say goodbye to Taquile and head back to Puno.
+It wasn’t long after the delicious lunch that we had to say goodbye to Taquile Island and head back to Puno, Lake Titicaca.

-Be extra vigilant in your choice of tour operators for your trip to the islands.
+Be extra vigilant in your choice of tour operators when it comes to selecting Lake Titicaca tours.
 Choose local providers that treat the homestay families with respect and pay a fair price for their participation in the homestay program.

 Disclaimer: We traveled to Uros, Amantani and Taquile islands as a part of a 2D/1N homestay tour arranged by Find Local Trips and run by a local provider, Kollasuyo Travel, however all opinions expressed in this article are our own.